-Every application for a Business Licence to operate a Licensed Rental Premises shall be in writing and submitted to the Clerk and shall set forth, as required by the type of Licensed Rental Premises, the following:
+Every application for a Business License to operate a Licensed Premises shall be in writing and submitted to the Clerk and shall set forth, as required by the type of Licensed Premises, the following:

-For every Licensed Rental Premises:
+For Every Licensed Premises:

 - a.
 The name, address, email address and telephone number of the Owner and applicant; - b.
 If the applicant is a registered partnership or a sole proprietorship, a copy of a current Business Name Search and the names, addresses and telephone numbers of persons associated with the partnership; - c.
 If the applicant is a corporation, a copy of the current Certificate of Status and a Corporate Profile report which indicate the location of the corporation's head office, the names, addresses and telephone numbers of all directors of the corporation and confirms that the corporation is active; - d.
 The name, email address and telephone number of the resident manager, if applicable; - e.
-The municipal address of the Licensed Rental Premises; - f.
+The municipal address of the Licensed Premises; - f.
 The number of Tenants; - g.
 The number of Bedrooms available for Tenants; - h.
-The number of bath tubs or showers, washbasins, water closets, sinks and laundry tubs in the Licensed Rental Premises; - i.
-A site plan, drawn to scale, completed to the satisfaction of the Clerk, showing the dimensions of all the buildings on the Lot;
+The number of bath tubs or showers, washbasins, water closets, sinks and laundry tubs in the Licensed Premises; - i.
+A site plan, drawn to scale, completed to the satisfaction of the Clerk, showing the dimensions of all the buildings on the Lot, the motor vehicle parking spaces and landscaping required in accordance with the Comprehensive Zoning By-law; - j.
+A floor plan, drawn to scale, of the entire Licensed Premises showing the use and dimensions of all rooms.
+Each Bedroom shall meet the area requirements of the Building Code per occupant;

-- j.
-A floor plan, drawn to scale, of the entire Licensed Rental Premises showing the use and dimensions of all rooms.
-Each Bedroom shall meet the minimum area requirements of the Building Code per occupant; - k.
-Written confirmation from the City's Building Services Division in the form of a letter or email confirming the property's zoning and that there are no outstanding work orders or building permits; - Written confirmation from the City's Building Services Division in the form of a letter or email confirming that there are no outstanding orders under the City's Property Standards by-law; - m.
-Such other information as from time to time may be required by the City Clerk or by an Authorized Official; and - n.
-A signed and completed Annual Self-Attestation Form;
+- k.
+Written confirmation from the City's Building Division in the form of a letter or email confirming the property's zoning and that there are no outstanding work orders or building permits; - I. Written confirmation from the City's Building Division in the form of a letter or email confirming that the Licensed Premises meets the minimum requirements of the Building Code, and the City's Property Standards by-law; - m.
+A certificate of insurance that satisfies the City Clerk that the property being used as a Licensed Premises is insured under a commercial insurance policy; and - n.
+Such other information as from time to time may be required by the City Clerk or by an Authorized Official;